-The best electric mountain bikes are almost de rigeur now but it wasn't always so.
-There was a time when battery powered mountain e-bikes were frowned upon by those who take their cycling 'seriously'.
-Effortlessly whizz up your local climb on a busy Sunday morning and it wasn't uncommon to hear mutters of 'Cheat!' from panting pedal-power enthusiasts as your e-MTB ambled effortlessly past.
+The best electric mountain bikes – or best eMTBs for short – are almost de rigueur now, but it wasn't always so.
+There was a time when battery assisted e-mountain bikes were frowned upon by those who take their cycling 'seriously'.
+Thankfully, those days are gone and now you can effortlessly whizz up your local climb on a busy Saturday or sunday morning without having to listen to panting pedal-power enthusiasts shouting 'Cheat!' as you take them over.

 The additional power typically equates to more speed, particularly on the flatter, technical runs, while the added boost of a powerful electric motor makes cruising back to the top of a sweet downhill trail a great deal easier.
 So we've rounded up a selection of our favourite electric mountain bikes (let's call them e-MTBs for brevity) to suit a range of budgets, abilities and disciplines.

 For some, the best eMTB is the best bike and if you are one of those people, you might want to buy the best action camera to record your off-road adventures.
 On a budget?
 We have a roundup of the best mountain bikes under £500, for your perusal.

 What is the best electric mountain bike to buy?

 T3's top pick of eMTB: Specialized Turbo Levo Comp FSR

 For us, there is one bike that manages to blend various mountain biking disciplines into one excellent frame, while offering near-bulletproof reliability and a motor assisted ride that's as smooth as a buttered baby.